chromecrash/Daily_Weather-Bible_verse/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE) (you can add a LICENSE file with the MIT license text if you plan to make it publicly available on platforms like GitHub).
+This project is open-source and available under the [MIT License](LICENSE)